 Susan Thrailkill also had been in the retail industry before meeting Jeffrey in 1975.
-She was born and raised in Hamilton, in Montana’s Bitterroot Valley, and has an older brother, Grant.
+She was born and raised in Hamilton, in Montana’s Bitterroot Valley, with her older brother, Grant.
 She graduated from the University of Montana in 1972.
 She had worked at I. Magnin in San Francisco and was working as a buyer at Nordstrom's in Seattle when she and Jeffrey met.
 They have a daughter, Amanda, born in 1979, and a son, Justin, born in 1982.

-Costco has succeeded despite some "radical" business practices.
-Employees not only enjoy excellent pay and benefits -- among the best in the retail business -- but employees on military leave receive supplemental pay and continued health benefits.
-Such enlightened policies irritate Wall Street, which prefers the stingier, less-friendly model of Wal-Mart.
-Costco, in fact, has been called the “anti-Wal-Mart” and it outperforms Sam’s Club, Wal-Mart’s warehouse-club division, in sales volume.
+Costco succeeded despite some "radical" business practices.
+Employees not only enjoyed excellent pay and benefits -- among the best in the retail business -- but employees on military leave received supplemental pay and continued health benefits.
+Such enlightened policies irritated Wall Street, which preferred the stingier, less-friendly model of Wal-Mart.
+Costco, in fact, has been called the “anti-Wal-Mart” and it outperformed Sam’s Club, Wal-Mart’s warehouse-club division, in sales volume.
 Costco also takes no-frills management to extremes.
 There are no advertising, marketing, or public relations departments, and it keeps its energy bills down by using skylights and monitoring light.

-Brotman does not limit his business interests to Costco, however.
-He has served on the boards of several local firms, including the former bank, Seafirst, Starbucks, and Sequoia Capital, a venture capital company.
+Brotman did not limit his business interests to Costco.
+He served on the boards of several local firms, including the former Seafirst Bank (later Bank of America), Starbucks, and Sequoia Capital, a venture capital company.

 Giving Back to the Community